2025 World Figure Skating Championships: Ice dance

 Madison Chock and Evan Bates of the United States won their third consecutive world title, the first ice dance team to achieve this milestone since Russia's Oksana Grishuk and Evgeni Platov in 1996.
 After completing their rhythm dance, Chock stated that the performance had been the most fun competitive routine she had ever had.
 Their jazz-themed free dance was nearly perfect, receiving their only deduction for their choreographic twizzles.
 After winning the event, Chock stated, "This definitely feels extra special, to do it in front of a home crowd and to have two of our best skates of the season.
 I don't think we could've done anything better than that."

 Piper Gilles and Paul Poirier of Canada finished second in both segments and placed second overall.
 Poirier stated that the lead that Chock and Bates had created after the rhythm dance would be "tough" to catch.
-Although disappointed with another silver medal, Gillies said, "We skated with joy, we skated with our hearts.
+Although disappointed with another silver medal, Gilles said, "We skated with joy, we skated with our hearts.
 The Olympic Games are coming up and our eyes are still on top of the podium, and silver's a stepping-stone for us."

 Lilah Fear and Lewis Gibson of Great Britain, despite finishing sixth in the free skate, held onto their lead over the other teams from the rhythm dance to finish third overall.
 It was Great Britain's first World Championship medal since 1984.
 Fear commented, "I can't even describe my feelings, I'm still shaking, I'm in disbelief," with Gibson adding, "It's a dream come true."
-On joining Torvill and Dean as British ice dance World Championship medalists, Gibson said, "we’ve been compared to them a lot, and I love it every time.
-It’s such an honor.
-I was inspired by them, and I hope so much that there are little kids out there in Great Britain seeing this and wanting to put their skates on as well.”
+On joining Torvill and Dean as British ice dance World Championship medalists, Gibson said, "we've been compared to them a lot, and I love it every time.
+It's such an honor.
+I was inspired by them, and I hope so much that there are little kids out there in Great Britain seeing this and wanting to put their skates on as well."
 Despite a great rhythm dance, their free dance was noticeably nervy in the first half with the judges marking them lower than expected on a lift and step sequence.

 Charlène Guignard and Marco Fabbri of Italy finished fourth in all segments.
 Their free dance scored five points below their season's best.
 Guignard noticed that unlike their competitors, the crowd did not enjoy their free dance, which she said might have affected their scores.
-Fabbri also stated that they had made mistakes: "It wasn’t flawless, but also it didn’t feel bad.
+Fabbri also stated that they had made mistakes: "It wasn't flawless, but also it didn't feel bad.
 Still, we were a bit tense today, not that relaxed."